 Where teams go wrong:

-A useful test before adding another tool: can you name who on your team reviews feedback from each existing tool, and what action they take when something comes in?
-If you can name that person and that action — the tool is earning its place.
+A useful test before adding another tool: can you name who reviews feedback from each existing tool, and what action they take when something comes in?
+If the answer is unclear, no new tool fixes that.
+Start with how to close the feedback loop before adding to the stack.
+If you can name that person and that action, the tool is earning its place.
 If you can't, buying something additional won't fix it.
-You have a process problem, not a tooling problem.

 Which Product Feedback Tool Is Right for Your Team?